Hints of a dark side in Cleveland abduction suspect's life

 Castro was arrested on December 27, 1993, in connection with a domestic violence complaint and released on $10,000 bail, but case was dropped when a grand jury declined to indict him, court records show.
 They did not say who brought the complaint.

-According to neighbours who have lived there since before the Castros moved in, that complaint would have come near the end of Castro's marriage to the late Grimilda Figueroa.
+According to neighbors who have lived there since before the Castros moved in, that complaint would have come near the end of Castro's marriage to the late Grimilda Figueroa.

 Cuyahoga County Court files show no record of the marriage or divorce of Castro and Figueroa, but the 2005 petition filed in the domestic relations section of the court also sought protection for two daughters, Emily and Arlene, plus a son that Figueroa had by another man.
 Castro also has a son named Ariel Anthony Castro.